JackThomson2/linux/Documentation/virt/kvm/api.rst

 KVM_PRE_FAULT_MEMORY populates KVM's stage-2 page tables used to map memory for the current vCPU state.
 KVM maps memory as if the vCPU generated a stage-2 read page fault, e.g. faults in memory as needed, but doesn't break CoW.
-However, KVM does not mark any newly created stage-2 PTE as Accessed.
+However, on x86, KVM does not mark any newly created stage-2 PTE as Accessed.

 In the case of confidential VM types where there is an initial set up of private guest memory before the guest is 'finalized'/measured, this ioctl